BYU-CS312/byu-cs312-content-public/projects/project6-leetcode/LeetCode.md

 ## Project Description

-This project will consist of a set of 12 LeetCode problems of which **you will need to complete at least 6, which can include only one Easy one**.
+This project will consist of a set of 12 LeetCode problems of which **you will need to complete at least 6, which can include at most one Easy one**.

 The specific problems you may choose from are: